Development hell

-Development hell, also known as development purgatory or development limbo, is media and software industry jargon for a project, concept, or idea that remains in a stage of early development for a long time, because the project is stuck in legal, technical, or artistic challenges.
+Development hell, also known as development purgatory or development limbo, is media and software industry jargon for a project, concept, or idea that remains in a stage of early development for a long time because of legal, technical, or artistic challenges.
 A work may move between many sets of artistic leadership, crews, scripts, game engines, or studios.
-Many projects which end up in development hell never progress into production, and are gradually abandoned by the involved parties.
+(The related terms production hell and production limbo refer to situations in which a film has begun production but has remained unfinished for a long time without progressing to post-production.)